-The accompanying unaudited interim condensed financial statements of Canadian Gold Corp. (the "Company") for the three months ended March 31, 2023 and 2022 have been prepared by management in accordance with International Financial Reporting Standards applicable to interim financial statements (see note 3 to the unaudited interim condensed financial statements).
+The accompanying unaudited condensed interim consolidated financial statements of Canadian Gold Corp. (the "Company") for the three and nine months ended September 30, 2023 and 2022 have been prepared by management in accordance with International Financial Reporting Standards applicable to interim financial statements (see note 3 to the unaudited condensed interim consolidated financial statements).
 Recognizing that the Company is responsible for both the integrity and objectivity of the unaudited financial statements, management is satisfied that these unaudited interim condensed financial statements have been fairly presented.